adyen-examples/adyen-python-online-payments/README.md

 ### Test your webhook

 The following webhooks `events` should be enabled:

 * **AUTHORISATION**

 To make sure that the Adyen platform can reach your application, we have written a [Webhooks Testing Guide](https://github.com/adyen-examples/.github/blob/main/pages/webhooks-testing.md) that explores several options on how you can easily achieve this (e.g. running on localhost or cloud).

+## Contributing

+We commit all our new features directly into our GitHub repository.
+Feel free to request or suggest new features or code changes yourself as well!

+Find out more in our [Contributing](https://github.com/adyen-examples/.github/blob/main/CONTRIBUTING.md) guidelines.

+## License

+MIT license.
+For more information, see the **LICENSE** file in the root directory.